 Analyze Your Competitors' Backlink Profiles

-It’s also possible to target backlinks your competitors have already earned.
+It’s possible to target other kinds of backlinks your competitors have already earned.

 The default “Best” filter is the best place to start.
 These are backlinks that your competitors have that you do not.

-If there are many results to sift through, you can also filter by Authority Score to view sites only with high-authority domains.
+If there are many results to sift through, filter by Authority Score to view sites only with high-authority domains.

 This will allow you to save prospects directly to the Link Building Tool.